Early Learning Program

 The Early Learning Program is accredited by the National Association for the Education of Young Children and has a four-star rating from Pennsylvania’s Keystone STARS child care quality assurance system.

-PIC provides early care and education for children ages 6 weeks to 5 years.
+PIC provides education for children ages 6 weeks to 5 years.
 We have both single- and mixed-age classrooms.

 Class Ratios at PIC are 1:3 for infants, 1:4 for toddlers, 1:8 for preschoolers.
 PIC classroom ratios exceed state requirements, unless our staffing does not allow.
 If that occurs, our classrooms will always meet state requirements.

 |Classroom Type||Age as of September||Class Names|